apify/apify-sdk-js/packages/apify/README.md

 ## Upgrading from v2

 A lot of things have changed since version 2 of the Apify SDK, including the split of the crawlers to the new [`crawlee`](https://npmjs.org/crawlee) module.
-But fear not, as we've written a guide to help you easily migrate from v2 to v3!
+We've written a guide to help you easily migrate from v2 to v3.
 Visit the [Upgrading Guide](https://sdk.apify.com/docs/upgrading/upgrading-to-v3) to find out what changes you need to make (especially the section related to this very [Apify SDK](https://sdk.apify.com/docs/upgrading/upgrading-to-v3#apify-sdk)), and, if you encounter any issues, join our [Discord server](https://discord.gg/jyEM2PRvMU) for help!

 ## Quick Start

 This short tutorial will set you up to start using Apify SDK in a minute or two.
-If you want to learn more, proceed to the [Apify Platform](https://crawlee.dev/docs/guides/apify-platform) guide that will take you step by step through running your actor on Apify's platform.
+If you want to learn more, proceed to the [Apify Platform](https://sdk.apify.com/docs/guides/apify-platform) guide that will take you step by step through running your actor on Apify's platform.

 Apify SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
 Add Apify SDK to any Node.js project by running: